 Studying this combination of subjects will benefit anyone looking to enter the business world.
 The knowledge and skills which you develop throughout the course provide a thorough grounding in essential areas of the law and business, and will be greatly valued by employers.
 You explore topics including:

-Essex Business School is ranked in the UK's Top 20 (Association of Business Schools) and ranked in the UK’s top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018).
-We're an international, ambitious and entrepreneurial community of more than 2,000 students, academics and practitioners championing responsible management and sustainable business.
+Essex Business School is an international, ambitious and entrepreneurial community of more than 2,000 students, academics and practitioners championing responsible management and sustainable business.